Task #2998

 Build ID is present in recent daily builds, same as date, see my comment 9.
 No need to discuss anything in the ESC meeting

-Updated by Beluga Beluga about 3 years ago
+Updated by Beluga Beluga over 3 years ago

 Win tb77 builds don't have it and based on what Steve talked about, macOS builds don't either.